Programme: INTERREG EUROPE

 Globalisation has challen ged this sector, which represents a central part of European tradition, but has also provided opportunities.
 In order to take advantage ofthese opportunities, the ceramics sector must prioritise new technologies, strengthen brands and develop services to maintain competitive advantage.
 Publicpolicy must support this.

-The Innovation Union flagship initiative is designed to speed up and improve the way we conceive, develop, produce and access new products, industrial processesand services.
-This is what CLAY proposes for the artistic ceramic sector, in line with the recent drive towards advanced manufacturing.
+The CLAY is designed to speed up and improve the way we conceive, develop, produce and access new products, industrial processesand services.
+This is what project proposes for the artistic ceramic sector, in line with the recent drive towards advanced manufacturing.

-Thanks to improved policy instruments for SME competitiveness in 5 European regions, in the mid-to-long term, CLAY regions will see a greater number of artisticceramics SMEs surviving and thriving.
-Greater SME competitiveness contribute to the overall aim of socio-economic cohesion and growth.
+Thanks to improved policy instruments for SMEs competitiveness in 5 European regions, in the mid to long term, CLAY regions will see a greater number of artistic ceramics SMEs surviving and thriving.
+Greater SMEs competitivenes contribute to the overall aim of socio-economic cohesion and growth.

 CLAY project is implemented by 6 partners: